Accessibility conformance

 • Non-text content:

-• Refining alternative text for images to ensure descriptions are comprehensive and accurately convey visual information.
+• Refining alternative text for images to ensure descriptions are complete and accurately convey visual information.

 • Addressing instances where visually hidden content is read by screen readers, creating inconsistencies.